lordspline/druid/docs/querying/query-processing.md

   ~ under the License.
   -->

-This topic provides a high-level overview of how Apache Druid distributes and processes queries.
+This topic provides a high-level overview of how Apache Robux distributes and processes queries.

 The general flow is as follows: